dxw/playbook/playbook.md

 #### Frequency

-1:1s will be in your calendar every other week.
+1:1s should happen at least once per fortnight.
 Where possible they’ll be face-to-face, either in the office or out for a walk, or a coffee.
 Where that’s not possible, remote is perfectly fine.
 There’ll always be a Google Meet link in the calendar invite.

 If you need to reschedule your 1:1, let your manager know at the earliest opportunity.